bazelbuild/bazel-website/designs/index.md

 ## Using Google Docs

-To make a [Google Doc](https://docs.google.com) world-readable, create it with a personal account.
-To share it, click on "Share", "Advanced", then "Change…", and choose "On - Anyone with the link".
+Create a world-readable document on [Google Doc](https://docs.google.com).
+To make it world-readable, click on "Share", "Advanced", then "Change…", and choose "On - Anyone with the link".
 You may allow comments on the document.
 If you do so, anyone will be able to comment anonymously, even without a Google account.